 We believe that the Nurture programme develops skills in such a way that it is more likely to ensure academic success.

-This curriculum will be offered to pupils joining the school between years 3 – 7 and will enable re-engagement through a thematic approach.
-Within these years students study a common curriculum comprising of timetabled lessons in Art, Carp Academy, Catering, Computing, Literacy, Music, Numeracy, PE, SEAL, Science, French and Topic (containing History, Geography and RE).
+This curriculum will be offered to pupils joining the school between Years 3 – 7 and will enable re-engagement through a thematic approach.
+Within these years students study a common curriculum comprising of timetabled lessons in Art, Carp Academy, Catering, Computing, Literacy, Music, Numeracy, PE, SEAL, Science, French and Topic (containing History, Geography and RE) and Forest School.

 Take a look around the Lower School